 This experience is described to us by Garo Derounian, a Houshamadyan team member whose ancestors were from Marash, who has shown a special interest in the activities of Fr.
 Hagop and has often accompanied the relatives of the Marash priest during their various visits to Lebanon.
 Garo was the person who disseminated various writings, photos and stories about Fr.
 Hagop via the social networks, thus arousing the interest of many relatives and helping to restore the memory of the priest of Marash.

 Among such visits to Lebanon, Garo mentions that of Lena Matossian-McCreary, the granddaughter of Marie (daughter of Fr.
 Jacob) and daughter of Anahid, from Abu Dhabi.
 This was followed by the visits of Antranig, the son of Bedros (who was son of Fr.
-Hagop) from Buenos Aires, and his grandchildren.
+Hagop) from Buenos Aires, and his grandchildren, as well as the visit of Hasmik Boyadjian Guillan, granddaughter of Marie.
 Antranig was one year old when he emigrated with his family to Argentina.
 As some of the images on this page show, he also visited Lebanon in 1953.
 His second visit took place in 2014, accompanied by his son Alejandro.
 Next, were the visits of Antranig’s wife Susana, with their daughters Marina and Veronica and son Marco.

 Garo recounts the memorable meeting between Antranig and Bedros’s cousin, Hrant Arslanian.
 As noted, Hrant was the author of Fr.
 Hagop’s biography.
 Antranig passed in 2019, and Hrant in 2020.
 It is noteworthy that the common language of the two relatives was Turkish, so their entire conversation takes place in that language.
 Turkish was the spoken language of Fr.
 Hagop, as well as of many Armenian families in Marash.
 In the late 1920s, when Antranig's father, Bedros, left the camp with his family, the majority language there was also Turkish.
 In fact, Bedros took this linguistic heritage with him to Buenos Aires and continued to speak Turkish in the family.
 In the same way Antranig also grew up learning and speaking this language.
 The various family cards and letters presented on this page are also written in Turkish with Armenian letters.
 For example, when Hadji immigrated to Armenia, some of his writings to family members were in Turkish with Armenian letters.